lightninglabs/faraday/accounting/docs.md

 ### Forward Fee
 Forward fee entries represent the fees we earned from forwarding payments.

-- Amount: The amount of fees we earned from the forward.
+- Amount: The amount in millisatoshis of fees we earned from the forward.
 - TxID: Timestamp: Incoming Channel ID: Outgoing Channel ID.
 - Reference: Not set for forwards.
 - Note: Not set for forwards.